maks/lca2013-android-appliances/presentation.md

     can pass along with the intent code of the Wifi config application, that you can pass and ...

 Dada!
 ![](wifi-custom-1.png)

     and dada!

-2. Platform Level
+2 Platform Level
 Things you can do...

-* access protected APIs (eg. reboot)
+* Call "Privilaged" APIs (eg. Reboot)
-* __SILENT__ OTA updates of your apps
+* *SILENT* OTA updates for your apps

     Now how can you get platform access?
-Well 2 ways, the first is that someone liek the hardware vendor who the android system image for the device can give you the certificate used to sign it.
+Well 2 ways, the first is that someone like the hardware vendor who the android system image for the device can give you the certificate used to sign it.
 The second way I'll talk about in a minute.
     So once you have platform access, what can you do?
 Well you can call those